Minimal Penner dilatations on nonorientable surfaces

 \subsection{The Alexander polynomial of fibred links}

 The Alexander polynomial~$\Delta_L$ of an oriented link~$L$ is defined recursively by the skein relation~

-and the Alexander polynomial of the unknot is set to equal~$1$.
+and the initial condition~$\Delta_U = 1$, where~$U$ is the unknot.
 For a fixed crossing, the links~$L_+$,~$L_-$ and~$L_0$ correspond to the positive version of the crossing, the negative version of the crossing and the orientation-preserving smoothing of the crossing, see Figure~\ref{skein}.

 The important property in our context is that for fibred links, the Alexander polynomial equals the characteristic polynomial of the action on the first homology of the fibre surface induced by the monodromy, up to a normalisation factor, see, for example,~\cite{BuZi}.
 The normalisation factor equals~$\sqrt{t}^{\ b_1(L)}$ with a possible sign~$-1$ to make the leading coefficient positive.
 This follows from the fact that the characteristic polynomial of a matrix of size~$b_1(L)$ is of degree~$b_1(L)$ and with leading coefficient~$+1$, while the highest power of~$t$ appearing with nonzero coefficient in the Alexander polynomial of a fibred link is~$\sqrt{t}^{\ b_1(L)}$, where~$b_1(L)$ is the first Betti number of the fibre surface for~$L$.
 We would like to stress that while the Alexander polynomial is often defined up to powers of the variable and up to sign, the skein-theoretic definition we use here gives a well-defined Laurent polynomial in~$\sqrt{t}$.